 Visual Indicators of Scoliosis

 Parents may also notice that their child’s clothes don’t fit quite right.
 For example, a shirt or blouse may hang unevenly on the child, or the neckline might be off-center.
-Along with uneven posture, this could be an indicator your child has scoliosis — and is undoubtedly a reason to talk to your doctor.
+Along with uneven posture, this could be an indicator your child has an issue — and is undoubtedly a reason to talk to your doctor.

 Part of why it is difficult to diagnose scoliosis is because the symptoms, especially early on, are so mild.
 Patients rarely suffer chronic back pain from scoliosis unless the curve becomes very severe.
-Still, though seldom associated with the condition, any unexplained and persistent back pain in growing children could well be a sign that they have scoliosis.
+Still, though seldom associated with the condition, any unexplained and persistent back pain in growing children could well be a sign that they have a problem.

 Any excess fatigue occurring after long periods of sitting or standing might also be a symptom of scoliosis.
 The back muscles have to work harder than usual when suffering from scoliosis to keep the body balanced and, as such, will become fatigued more quickly.